Homeschool Writing – How to Teach Kids How to Write

 I just about fell out of my chair.
 I’m not sure if I was more shocked that his four-year-old self had written this (now) masterpiece or that I was just now finding out he could write his name.
 (Oh, it’s funny to look back and laugh sometimes at just how much you miss when you have three or four little ones running around underfoot, isn’t it?)

-Oh yeah, back to the topic…
+Oh yeah, let’s get back to the topic…

 Writing often gets a bad rap in the homeschool world.
 Since most kids don’t teach themselves to write like my 3rd child did, we often find ourselves struggling to understand how and when to teach.
 We wonder if there really is a difference between handwriting and writing.
 And if there is, what do we do with it?